Tips for Assigning Cleaning Duties to Children - A Guide for Parents

 Dr. Tamar Chansky, psychologist and author of several books including “Freeing Your Child from Anxiety” points to a study published by the University of Minnesota, which found that giving children household chores at an early age “helps to build a lasting sense of mastery, responsibility and self-reliance.”
 The study, which followed over 80 children throughout their life, found that kids who started doing chores early (at about age 3 or 4) were more likely to have good relationships with friends and family, as well as academic success and eventually success in their careers when compared with those who didn’t have chores as young kids.

-Age-Appropriate Household Chores for Children
+1. Age-Appropriate Household Chores for Children

 Start small and be patient.

 Even little ones can learn how to help with simple tasks that help to instill a sense of responsibility and pride.
 Older children benefit from routine and expectations to help the home run smoothly as well.
-Here are some ideas for how to add responsibilities for kids.

 Household Chores for Pre-Schoolers

-toddler watering the plants
+child watering the plants

-Preschoolers are eager helpers and it’s hard to figure out just how to best harness their enthusiasm while giving them tasks that are actually useful.
-Depending upon the age and maturity of your child, there is a large variety of tasks that can be expected and accomplished by this age group.
 With this age group, modeling is especially important.
 For example, show them just how to dampen a washcloth and wring it out to wipe their face and hands or how to set the table appropriately with plates in the center and silverware on the left or right side.
 It will take multiple times for them to have it up to your expectations, so have patience as they learn the proper technique.

 While not every child or age can be expected to complete every task in the list below, pick ones that fit your child or children’s age and maturity as well as your needs.